jepetersohn/phase-3-guide/README.md

 Have log files, unit tests, etc. handy when you engage these peers and we will be able to focus, solve, and move on.
-If anyone asks for help but doesn't show you the respect of formulating a question, you should feel proud in asking them to formulate a clearer question for you.
+If anyone asks for help but doesn't show you the respect of formulating a question, you should ask them to formulate a clearer question for you.
 All our time is precious and we must all show each other due respect.

 ## Conclusion